LightHearts UK Mental Wellbeing Course - Week 1

 So over the next week we’d like you to:

-1: Try and write in your diary every day.
+1: Try and write in your notebook every day.
 Here’s some questions that might help you make a start:

 What things would you categorise as triggering stress or anxiety?
 If you can’t think of anything, just write of an experience you’ve had that’s caused you stress.
 Or think about what times of day make you most anxious?
 How do you know when you’re stressed?
 What parts of your body hold stress – tense shoulders, bad back, clenched teeth?
 What is your behaviour like when you’re stressed?
 What do you look like?
 Everyday write down when you’ve felt stressed or anxious that day and try and think about why that’s happened.